a-slide/pycoMeth/docs/index.md

 * [Meth_Comp](Meth_Comp/usage): Compare Methylation level between several samples from either `pycoMeth CpG_Aggregate` or `pycoMeth Interval_Aggregate`.
 * [Comp_Report](Comp_Report/usage): Generate an interactive HTML report for top significant differentially methylated intervals found with `pycoMeth Meth_Comp`

 `pycoMeth` generates extensive tabulated reports and BED files which can be loaded in a genome browser.
+In addition, an interactive HTML report of differentially methylated intervals/islands can also generated at the end of the analysis.

-However, this is not a visualisation tool *per se*.
-An excellent complementary tool to visualise and explore methylation status for specific loci is [`Methplotlib`](https://github.com/wdecoster/methplotlib) developed by [Wouter de coster](https://twitter.com/wouter_decoster).
+[`Methplotlib`](https://github.com/wdecoster/methplotlib) developed by [Wouter de coster](https://twitter.com/wouter_decoster) is an excellent complementary tool to visualise and explore methylation status for specific loci.

 Please be aware that `pycoMeth` is a research package that is still under development.